ahabeger/indexWiki/README.md

  	move to porter2 -  after threading
  SQLite - replace flat file  - replace judy too?
-	check if outfile is valid SQL at ClI parse moreWiki removed from being a variable to a returned value indexs to word_t types -- i think this is done rename elements of ngramStats fix free (gstrting) - no more malloc fail change formatting filtering from 4x ifs to a case statement change to lighter weight / faster XML parser - 75% of time is in xmltextreaderread change from xmltextreaderread to xmltextreadernext - will need logic & flow changes
+	check if outfile is valid SQL at ClI parse indexs to word_t types -- i think this is done rename elements of ngramStats fix free (gstrting) - no more malloc fail - probably memcp - create additional buffer change formatting filtering from 4x ifs to a case statement change to lighter weight / faster XML parser - 75% of time is in xmltextreaderread change from xmltextreaderread to xmltextreadernext - will need logic & flow changes combine -n (nowritefile) and -o options, if you provide both you're being redundant